lionelmace/ibmcloud-labs/labs/Lab CF - Create TODO web application/README.md

 1. Select the Region **United States** to create your application.

     Note: This lab is intended to work ONLY in the US Region where the version 2 of Bluemix DevOps Services have been deployed.
-If you must use the Region UK, please use to [this version](../../archives/Lab%20CF%20-%20Create%20TODO%20web%20application)
+If you must use the UK region, please use to [this version](../../archives/Lab%20CF%20-%20Create%20TODO%20web%20application)

 1. Go to the Bluemix **Catalog**.

-1. In the Compute category, select **Cloud Foundry Apps**
+1. In the **Apps** category, select **Cloud Foundry Apps**

 1. Create a new app with the ***SDK for Node.js***.